-During the autumn of 2014, I harvested and cloned a mushroom on my Farm that in my opinion looked much like the Pleurotus ostreatus strain (Oyster Mushroom).
-Looking at the culture running on PDA (potatoe dextrose agar) in a petri dish showed all the same characteristics as the other Pleurotus cultures I work with.
+During the Autumn of 2014, I harvested and cloned a mushroom on my farm that in my opinion looked much like the Pleurotus ostreatus strain (Oyster Mushroom).
+Looking at the culture running on PDA (potato dextrose agar) in a petri dish showed all the same characteristics as the other Pleurotus cultures I work with.
 Some spawn was produced from this culture and I inoculated one block of Black Wood shavings.

 As the temperature in the grow environment increased, I started noticing little pin sets on the wild culture block.
 I was very excited to see this, and kept a close eye on the rest of development.

-Here is some pictures of my Wild Oyster Mushroom culture.
+Here are some pictures of my Wild Oyster Mushroom culture.